ClandininLab/containers/README.md

 # containers
-Commonly used containers and scripts to build them
+commonly used containers and scripts to build them

+## building

+invoking `make` in the top-level directory will build and publish all containers.